 - embedding more effective practice through curriculum implementation and feedback.
-EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving quality first teaching through the implementation of the school development plan addressing curriculum implementation and rapid action plans support by the Local Authority project group. - utilising a DfE grant to train a senior mental health lead.
+EEF evidence demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - improving quality first teaching through the implementation of the school development plan addressing curriculum implementation and subject action plans support by the Local Authority project group, Trust Support Improvement Offer and GLOW maths hub. - utilising a DfE grant to train a senior mental health lead.
 The training we have selected will focus on the training needs identified through the online tool: to develop our understanding of our children's needs, give children a voice in how we address wellbeing, and support more effective collaboration with parents. - offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate.